-As far as Cryos is aware, such legislation only applies to treatment by doctors and other healthcare professionals.
+As far as Cryos is aware, the legislation regarding medically assisted treatment only applies to treatment by doctors and other healthcare professionals.
 In other words, home insemination is not covered by any of the above legislative restrictions and must therefore be deemed legal.

 Do you ship donor sperm worldwide to private customers for home insemination?

-Donor sperm is of the same quality and Standard as that supplied to doctors and fertility clinics.
+Donor sperm for home insemination is of the same quality and Standard as that supplied to doctors and fertility clinics.